 The idea of trading is great, but you can’t forget that there are risks that go along with the potential rewards.
 This is due, in part, to volatility.
 These types of stocks are well known for huge runs and big drops.
 The percentage gains and losses can come about even with the slightest shift in price.
 Since we’re talking about stocks under $5, even a 50 cent move in price can equate to a sizable change to your profit or loss.

 Other factors that can impact the risk of investing in penny stocks include low liquidity, lack of reporting information, and of course, spam or “pumps.”
 Thanks to the surge of interest in penny stocks on Reddit, Twitter, Facebook, and even TikTok, social sentiment is becoming a driver of momentum.
 While you might hope that everyone online is telling the truth or discussing factual information, many aren’t.
 We’re talking about making money with penny stocks, and the hype is something to understand.
 Touting companies isn’t a new practice.
 As a trader, it’s vital that you understand not only the source and legitimacy of the hype but also what comes next.

 Think about if the hype dies down.
 Is the company you’re buying into going to be able to sustain growth.
-If you look at some of the bigger hyped-up names this year, you’ll get a clear view of what can happen when excitement takes a pause.
+If you look at some of the bigger hyped-up names during the meme stock craze, you’ll get a clear view of what can happen when excitement takes a pause.
 Stocks including GameStop (NYSE: GME), Express (NYSE: EXPR), Nokia (NYSE: NOK), and Koss Corp.
-(NASDAQ: KOSS) were among the long list of Reddit stocks the exploded earlier this year.
-While many are still trading higher than they were last year, they are all well-off of their 2021 highs.
+(NASDAQ: KOSS) were among the long list of penny stocks on Reddit that exploded earlier during the trend.
+Look at nearly all of them right now, and they are all well off of their record pandemic highs.